jesse-prpic/JessePrpic_T1A1/README.md

 However, although there may be some drawbacks, it still remains the most popular and demanded programming language with over 40% of recruiters across the globe seeking to hire.

-Python is known to be the best programming language for any beginners that are starting in the Software Development space, this is because of its simple and easy syntax.
-Reasons developers may choose Python, is due to how it is easily readable and facilitates dynamic coding, however the main benefit when it comes to python is how it follows a step-by-step debugging process - what this means is that the execution stops as soon as an error occurs, not allowing this to pass to the console.
+Due to the simple and easy syntax of Python, it is known in the industry to be the best programming lanuage for beginner developers.
+Developers may choose Python, due to how it is easily readable and facilitates dynamic coding, the main benefit  however is how it follows a step-by-step debugging process - what this means is that the execution stops as soon as an error occurs, not allowing this to pass to the console.
 Though this is a great benefit, Python may not be able to challenge the developers in a way that will positively impact their skills due to Python being more intuitive than most other languages.
 Those that do use Python experience it being slower than other languages like C or C++ and experience testing to be complex and tedious with its Runtime errors.

 Similar to JavaScript, Python has its deal of benefits and drawbacks, however it still has a 38% demand amongst recruiters through the top software development companies world-wide.